 After reviewing the footage, NASCAR decided Bowyer had spun out on purpose and took the spot away from Truex Jr. They gave it back to Newman, who would have won the spot if the caution had not occurred.

-Junior was not caught for all the modifications he made.
+Johnson was not caught for all the modifications he made.
 But he was caught for some.
 A few notable ones include a four-race suspension for using a bigger engine in 1991.
 In 1996 he received a fine for not having welded the intake manifold.

-Junior, however, came from the old school of racing, getting his start as a moonshine runner for his father.
+The driver, however, came from the old school of racing, getting his start as a moonshine runner for his father.
 Modifications were part of the game for him.